A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 5. Ditch the Habits That No Longer Serve You

-Habits are great when they work in our favour and a disaster when they don’t.
-Brushing our teeth, showering regularly and minding our manners all serve us well.
+Habits are great when they work in our favor and a disaster when they don’t.
+Brushing our teeth, showering regularly, and minding our manners all serve us well.
 Without them, we’d be ostracised from the clan.

-Some are on the fringe of what society deems acceptable behaviour (smoking, drinking one too many alcoholic beverages, wearing jorts to the mall, etc.).
+Some are on the fringe of what society deems acceptable behavior (smoking, drinking one too many alcoholic beverages, wearing jorts to the mall, etc.).

 Others are less obvious, but in a way, more harmful.
 We work too much.
 We say yes too often.
 We compromise more than we should.
 We’ll keep the peace at the expense of our happiness.